rdevries-thoughtworks/leap_se/pages/docs/platform/services/webapp.md

       de.yml -- overrides for German
       and so on...

+To interactively develop your customizations before you deploy them, you have two options:

-To play with these customizations, it is easiest to first modify the contents of the directory `/srv/leap/webapp/config/customization` on the `webapp` node.
+1. Edit a `webapp` node.
+This approach involves directly modifying the contents of the directory `/srv/leap/webapp/config/customization` on a deployed `webapp` node.
+This can, and probably should be, a "local" node.
 When doing this, you may need to restart leap_web in order for changes to take effect (`touch /srv/leap/webapp/tmp/restart.txt`).
 Sometimes a `rake tmp:clear` and a rails restart is required to pick up a new stylesheet.
+2. Alternately, you can install leap_web to run on your computer and edit files in `config/customization` locally.
+This approach does not require a provider or a `webapp` node.
+For more information, see the [leap_web README](https://github.com/leapcode/leap_web).

 Once you have what you want, then copy these files to the local provider directory `files/webapp` so that they will be installed each time you deploy.